rohan843/cybersecurity-notes/README.md

    1. It is a _U.S. federal law_.
    2. It prohibits patient information from being shared without their consent.
    3. It has 3 rules: Privacy, Security and Breach notification.
-   4. **Protected Health Information (PHI)**: It relates to the past, present, or future physical or mental health or condition of an individual, whether it’s a plan of care or payments for care.
+   4. **Protected Health Information (PHI)**: It relates to the past, present, or future physical or mental health or condition of an individual, whether it's a plan of care or payments for care.
    5. **Health Information Trust Alliance (HITRUST®)**: It is a security framework and assurance program that helps institutions meet HIPAA compliance.
 8. **International Organization for Standardization (ISO)**
    1. It is a _standards' organization_.